Many homebuyers choose to join forces with friends, family or their partner to purchase a property, and therefore need to take out a joint mortgage.

-If your existing lender won’t agree to transfer the mortgage to one person, another way to transfer the home and mortgage into a single rather than joint names is to remortgage the property to another lender.
+If your existing lender won’t agree to transfer the mortgage to one person, another way to transfer the home and mortgage into a single rather than joint names is to remortgage to a new deal with a different lender.

 Remember that when you add someone to your mortgage, that person’s credit history will become associated with your own.
 This can be positive if they have an excellent credit score but could affect your ability to get credit in the future if their history is poor.